 Ferrets are active creatures that love to run and play.
 They might be the perfect pet for you!
-When you’re choosing a pet you’ve got to consider if it’s suitable for your lifestyle.
+When you’re choosing a pet, you’ve got to consider if it’s suitable for your lifestyle.
 A lot of pocket pets are nocturnal or crepuscular.
 This means that they’re active at night or at twilight.
-It’s important to know if ferrets are nocturnal before choosing one.
+But are ferrets nocturnal?

 How long do ferrets sleep?

-No one ferret is the same and some might sleep a little bit more or a little bit less.
-You will notice that a ferret spends more time asleep than awake.
-The reason for this is that ferrets tend to be very intense when they’re awake.
-They will get tired from playing and exploring their environment while they’re awake.
+Of course, no one ferret will be the same.
+Some might sleep more or less.
+But, like cats, you will notice that a ferret spends more time asleep than awake.
+This is because ferrets are very intense when they’re awake.
+They will get tired from playing and exploring their environment while awake.

 How do ferrets sleep?

-Ferrets have a lot of different sleeping positions and don’t really mind how they sleep as long as they’re comfortable.
+Ferrets have a lot of different sleeping positions and don’t mind how they sleep as long as they’re comfortable.
 They can sleep on their back or curl up.
-Ferrets have long bodies and can be really flexible when taking up a sleeping position.
+Ferrets have long bodies and are very flexible.
 They will close their eyes while sleeping and can spend several hours in a position.

 Where do your ferrets sleep?